Doctor of Philosophy in Oceans and Fisheries (Ph.D.)

 Following 2-4 years

-• Convene annual Committee meetings to discuss research results from first year, further research plans, coursework, and timeline to dissertation completion (Note: G+PS requires at least one Committee meeting every 12 months).
+• Convene regular Committee meetings to discuss research results, further research plans, coursework and timeline to thesis completion (G+PS requires at least one Committee meeting every 12 months).

 • Complete research.

-• Complete writing dissertation by the end of the fourth year.
+• Ideally, the student will complete writing the dissertation by the end of the fourth year.

 (Preferably) End of fourth year

-• At least three months before completing the dissertation, the Supervisor and Graduate Program Officer need to submit the external examiner form to G+PS.
-The Supervisor must be confident that the dissertation is nearly ready to be submitted to G+PS.
+• At least three months before completing the dissertation, the supervisor and GPO need to submit the external examiner form to G+PS.
+The supervisor must be confident that the dissertation is nearly ready to be submitted to G+PS.

 • Submit dissertation to Supervisory Committee members, at least four weeks before their approval is required.